V1RE/documentation/linux/software/python.md

 `pip3` installs modules for Python 3 and `pip` installs modules for Python 2.

-For example, the following command installs the Unicirn HAT library for Python 3:
+For example, the following command installs the Unicorn HAT library for Python 3:

 ```bash
 pip3 install unicornhat